HarrisonWAffel/Julia-Sets/README.md

 ## Julia Set Generator Written In Golang

 This is a simple (naive) Julia Set generator written in Golang.
 The project utilizes concurrent workers to speed up processing speed.
-This project either automatically generates an mp4 video (if run on Mac) or creates a set of png images which can be used by Ffmpeg to create an mp4 video (if run on windows) showing an animated julia set.
+This project automatically generate an mp4 video using FFmpeg showing an animated julia set.

 ### Dependencies
 FFMPEG - video processing tool which can produce a video from a set of images